alissatroiano/Dash/README.md

 - The developer made use of [GitHub Projects](https://github.com/users/alissatroiano/projects/4) to manage development and set sprints in an efficient manner.

+- The **cycle method** used to create different columns and rows on the recipes landing page was learned by reading the Tips and Tricks portion of [Jinja's documentaton](https://jinja.palletsprojects.com/en/2.11.x/tricks/).

 ### Content

 - The grid layout and responsive design were made possible by importing [Materialize](https://materializecss.com/) front-end framework and using the built-in classes.

-- The 'Vegan Chili' recipe was copied from [delish](https://www.delish.com/cooking/recipe-ideas/g1428/fall-vegetarian-recipes/?slide=1) and [FromMyBowl](https://frommybowl.com/easy-vegan-chili/#tasty-recipes-4728)
+- The 'Cauliflower Grilled Cheese' recipe was copied from [delish](https://www.delish.com/cooking/recipe-ideas/g3733/healthy-dinner-recipes/).

 ### Media